TOP 5 MODERN APPS FOR PROJECT AND BUSINESS PROCESS MANAGEMENT

 It is created to oversee, control, and manage projects and portfolios without the need for any manual data input.
 Imagine you’ve chosen the listed above Planner, Project Online, and Azure DevOps to manage individual projects.
-PPM Express will aggregate the data from these (and many others coming soon, namely: Asana, Trello, Smartsheet etc.), apps and systems to create an overall picture on everything at once – terms, budgets, performance indicators into one wholesome picture.
+PPM Express will extract the data from these (and many others coming soon, namely: Asana, Trello, Smartsheet, etc.), apps, and systems to create an overall picture on everything at once – terms, budgets, performance indicators into one wholesome picture.

 It is totally maintenance-free.
 Not just much more affordable, but also includes technical support and data backups, so you don’t have to spend any time managing environments.